-This Instant pot lentil curry with the goodness of spinach and coconut milk will please everyone and makes your meal healthy and delicious.
-Make this vegan, gluten-free lentil spinach curry with simple pantry ingredients and enjoy it with the whole family.
+The spinach lentil curry is a comforting dish that combines brown lentils and fresh spinach with a blend of aromatic spices.
+Make this vegan, gluten-free lentil and spinach curry with simple pantry ingredients and enjoy it with the whole family.

 Ingredients

-Lentils: This lentil curry recipe uses brown lentils, and these earthy-flavored lentils make the best curry.
-But you can also use green or red lentils to make this Instant pot lentil curry.
-And pressure cook time varies according to the lentils used.
-So please check the cooking times section.
+- Lentils: I used brown lentils to make this recipe, and these earthy-flavored lentils make the best curry.
+But you can also use green or red lentils to make this recipe.
+Based on the lentil type, cooking time may vary.

-Coconut milk: Coconut milk makes the curry creamy without actual cream, and that nutty taste is so good.
-I used homemade coconut milk to make this coconut lentil curry, but canned coconut milk will also work.
+- Coconut milk: Coconut milk makes the curry creamy without actual cream, and that nutty taste is so good.
+I used homemade coconut milk to make this coconut lentil curry, but canned coconut milk also works.
 You can use either light coconut milk or full-fat coconut milk.

-Spices: Curry powder is the crucial spice to this curry, and I used homemade curry powder.
+- Spice powders: Curry powder is the crucial spice to this curry, and I used homemade curry powder.
 You can use any curry powder in this recipe.
-And add ½ teaspoon paprika powder or red chili flakes if you use mild curry powder.
-Other regular spices like ground cumin, ground coriander, turmeric powder, and garam masala will complement the lentils very well.
+Add ½ teaspoon paprika powder or red chili flakes if you use mild curry powder.
+Regular spices like ground cumin, coriander, turmeric powder, and garam masala will complement the lentils well.

 Stovetop Instructions